-The following requirements shall apply to all wireless communication towers (as defined in LMC 16.75.200(9):
+The following requirements shall apply to all wireless communication towers (as defined in LMC 16.75.190(9):

-- (1) Height.
-Any proposed tower with antennas shall meet the height standards of the zoning district where the tower will be located.
-In Industrial zoning districts, the maximum tower height is 150 feet.
-In all other zoning districts, the maximum tower height is 120 feet.
-A height modification may be applied for under LMC 16.75.150. - (2) Antenna and Tower Aesthetics.
-Where required, tThe applicant shall utilize a concealed facility as defined in LMC 16.75.200(14).
+(1) Height.
+In Industrial zoning districts, the maximum tower height is 120 feet.
+In all other applicable zoning districts, the maximum tower height is the maximum building height for that zoning district plus 35 feet with the exception of Country Club and Civic Center districts.
+In the Country Club District the maximum tower height is 100 feet.
+In the Civic Center District the maximum tower height is 85 feet.
+A height modification may be applied for under LMC 16.75.150.

+(2) Antenna and Tower Aesthetics.
+Where required, the applicant shall utilize a concealed facility as defined in LMC 16.75.190(14).
 The choice of concealing the wireless communication facility must be consistent with the overall use of the site.
 For example, having a tower appear like a flagpole would not be consistent if there are no buildings on the site.
 If a flag or other wind device is attached to the pole, it must be appropriate in scale to the size and diameter of the tower.

-\(a) towers located in the City's industrial districts are not required to be concealed provided the tower is located 500 feet or more from the nearest residential district or the tower is not readily visible from any City residential zoning district due to intervening structures

-- (3) Setbacks.
+(3) Setbacks.
 The proposed wireless communication facilities must meet the setback requirements of the underlying zoning district.
-If a height modification is granted under LMC 16.75.150, the setback of the proposed wireless communication facility shall increase two feet for every foot in excess of the maximum permitted height in the zoning district. - (4) Color.
-The color of the tower shall be based on the surrounding land uses and type of concealment proposed. - (5) Feed Lines and Coaxial Cables.
+If a height modification is granted under LMC 16.75.150, the setback of the proposed wireless communication facility shall increase two feet for every foot in excess of the maximum permitted height in the zoning district.

+(4) Color.
+The color of the tower shall be based on the surrounding land uses and type of concealment proposed.

+(5) Feed Lines and Coaxial Cables.
 All feed lines and coaxial cables must be located within the tower.
-Feed lines and coaxial cables connecting the tower to the equipment enclosure, which are not located within the wireless communication facility equipment compound, must be located underground. - (6) Tower Design.
-Any new tower constructed shall be designed to meet the minimum structural standards for future collocation of wireless communication facilities by a minimum of three wireless service providers (including the applicant) of voice, video, or data transmission services.
+Feed lines and coaxial cables connecting the tower to the equipment enclosure, which are not located within the wireless communication facility equipment compound, must be located underground.

+(6) Tower Design.
+Any new tower constructed shall be designed to meet the minimum structural standards for future collocation of wireless communication facilities by a minimum of three wireless service providers (including the applicant).
+Guy towers and lattice towers are only allowed in the city's industrial districts.

-16.75.150 MHeight modifications to Wireless Standards.
+16.75.150 Modifications to Wireless Standards.

-- (1) Applicability Except as otherwise provided in this Chapter, no wireless communication facility shall be used or developed contrary to any applicable development standard unless an modification has been granted pursuant to this Section.
-These provisions apply exclusively to wireless communication facilities, and are in lieu of the City's generally applicable variance provisions. - (2) Submittal Requirements An application for a wireless communication facility modification shall include: - A. A written statement demonstrating how the modification would meet the criteria.
+(1) Applicability - Except as otherwise provided in this Chapter, no wireless communication facility shall be used or developed contrary to any applicable development standard unless an modification has been granted pursuant to this Section.
+These provisions apply exclusively to wireless communication facilities, and are in lieu of the City's generally applicable variance provisions.

+(2) Submittal Requirements - An application for a wireless communication facility modification shall include:

-B. A site plan that includes:
+- A. A written statement demonstrating how the modification would meet the criteria. - B. A site plan that includes: